RezaxOnes/autoShutdown/linux.md

  sudo chmod +x script-setup.sh && sudo chmod +x uninstall.sh
  sudo ./script-setup.sh
 ```
+- Once installed, it will automatically monitor your battery and shut down your system when needed.
-- Please make sure you have used sudo.
+- Please make sure you have used sudo
 - Enjoy it! =)

 ## To uninstall